coderefinery/reports-and-proposals/sc23-rse-hpc-workshop/abstract.md

+---
+title: "CodeRefinery: Training researchers and RSEs in FAIR tools and practices"
+author: "Samantha Wittke and Radovan Bast"
+date: "2023-08-09"
+format: pdf
+---

+\thispagestyle{empty}

-# Abstract for the workshop [Research Software Engineers in HPC (RSE-HPC-2023)](https://us-rse.org/rse-hpc-2023/)
+# Abstract for a lightning talk at the workshop [Research Software Engineers in HPC (RSE-HPC-2023)](https://us-rse.org/rse-hpc-2023/)

-Title: "CodeRefinery: Training researchers and RSEs in FAIR tools and practices"

 CodeRefinery is a project funded by the Nordic e-Infrastructure Collaboration (NeIC) supporting students, researchers, and RSEs across all research fields by